 Understanding the different lives of their peers is an important goal of RA diversity programs.
 The activities should invite questions and conversations in a safe and welcoming environment.
 Celebrations are a great way to bring people together while learning about their differences.

 Ask the students which cultural, religious or other holidays they celebrate with their families.
 Create a calendar with all of the students’ holidays listed on it.
 Together, decide how you want to celebrate each holiday.
 Students may wish to bring treats for their peers or share a story about the holiday.

 Other RA Diversity Program Ideas

 Creating a “Take What You Need” wall in the residence can help students that are having a hard time feel more at home.
-Have each student write encouraging messages on sticky notes, and stick them on a wall in a common area.
+Have each student write encouraging messages on sticky notes, and stick them on a wall or bulletin board in a common area.
 Whenever a student is feeling down, let them know they can take an encouraging message off the wall to lift their spirits.
 Invite students to post uplifting messages year round to keep the wall full.

 It is vital that professional staff create an environment for students that feels safe and fosters wellness for the academic year.
 The ra role should not be taken lightly, as these people may end up being a college student’s lifeline for personal well-being during their stay in residential life.